iAmShorty/mpos-eggdrop-tcl/README.md

 communicate with the bot and get the output right in the channel

 <pre>
 !block            - Blockstats
 !pool             - Pool Information
 !round            - Actual Round Information
-!last           - Information about last found Block !user username  - Information about a specific User !help           - This help text
+!last             - Information about last found Block !user username    - Information about a specific User !worker username  - Workers for specific User
+!help             - This help text
 </pre>

 **Requirements**: